lightrush/framework-laptop-formula/README.md

 ```

+## Get the source

+Clone this formula or download it and extract it somewhere.

 ## Run the complete Framework Laptop formula

 From the root directory of the formula, where this README.md is, run: